An integrable deformed Landau-Lifshitz model with particle production?: The continuum limit

 We say that $\mathscr{R}$ is a \emph{hereditary operator}, or \emph{Nijenhuis operator}, if $[\mathscr{R}' , \mathscr{R}]$ is symmetric, that is, if

 If $\mathscr{R}$ is a linear operator, the condition of hereditary operator takes the following simpler form

-The main theorem behind hereditary operators is the fact that, if $\mathscr{R}$ is an hereditary operator and a strong symmetry with respect to the differential equation $u_t + K=0$, then it is also a strong symmetry with respect to the differential equation $u_t + \mathscr{R}(K) =0$.
+The main theorem behind hereditary operators is the fact that, if $\mathscr{R}$ is a hereditary operator and a strong symmetry with respect to the differential equation $u_t + K=0$, then it is also a strong symmetry with respect to the differential equation $u_t + \mathscr{R}(K) =0$.
+The fact that the recursion operator~\eqref{ourR} has the form of a Lie bracket immediately implies that it is hereditary via Jacobi identity.

 In the language of conserved charges, a strong symmetry takes a charge $Q$ that commutes with the Hamiltonian $H$ and gives us another charge $\tilde{Q}$ that also commutes with $H$.
 However, this condition does not guarantee that $\{Q, \tilde{Q}\}=0$.
 Only if $\mathscr{R}$ is both a strong symmetry and a hereditary operator, it is guaranteed that $\{Q, \tilde{Q}\}=0$.